wing5wong/artisan-whs-static/source/_courses/ENI2.md

   - '91107'
 credits: 19-23
 ---
 To provide a balanced English programme to include reading, writing, listening, speaking, and presenting.
 Students will be given the opportunity to gain some of the 10 literacy credits required for University Entrance.
-This is the same course as ENG2 except there are no external standards.